 Lieutenant Gruber who had very camp manners and openly courted René.
-Word of God confirmed it during the recent reunion special, but the Where Are They Now epilogue leaves it ambiguous by showing that he married Helga after the war and had children with her.
+Word of God confirmed he's gay during a reunion special, but the Where Are They Now epilogue leaves it ambiguous by showing that he married Helga after the war and had children with her.

-The Amanda Show: Had Penelope, who wanted to be Amanda's "best friend" really badly.
+The Amanda Show: Penelope, who wanted to be Amanda's "best friend" really badly.
 The website plays it even thicker with tons of captions over her affections for Amanda, her saying she doesn't find a male actor on the show attractive, and her all but outright drooling over cheerleaders.
-Getting Crap Past the Radar, maybe?
+One episode did have her attracted to a boy though.

 "I wouldn't mind kissing that man between the cheeks, so to speak."

-As of Season Four, a lot of Gob's more eccentric relationship behaviors in the first three seasons retroactively became Ambiguously Gay.
+In Season 4, a lot of Gob's more eccentric relationship behaviors in the first three seasons retroactively became Ambiguously Gay.
 Series creator Mitch Hurwitz has confirmed several times in post-s4 interviews that Gob is gay, but that Tobias is straight.

-Gus Fring may also count, as his relationship with his former business partner Max Arciega was extremely close and he endowed a chemistry scholarship in Max's name years after his death.
+Gus Fring.
+His relationship with his former business partner Max Arciega was extremely close and he endowed a chemistry scholarship in Max's name years after his death.
 Word of God has said this is a valid interpretation of their relationship.

 Andrew was such before he came out as gay in the canon comics continuation.
 He all but said he was in love with Warren, and did as he said because "He promised we'd be together, but he was just using me.
 He never really loved... hanging out with us."
 (He changed direction of that last sentence rather uncomfortably, so it seems likely he was closeted).
-He has rather clear moments of lust over Spike, Xander, and Jonathon Archer.
+He has rather clear moments of lust over Spike, Xander, and Jonathan Archer.
 Word of God confirms that he was at least bisexual, but never got around to acknowledging it to himself — thus why it was never acknowledged on the show.
 The actor who played him is gay, so had some fun with adding this to the character.
 Then there's his Angel appearance (where he was flanked by two Ms. Fanservice examples), and then again in the comics, which had him as unimpressed with walking in on two girls making out and implying that his Angel cameo was a feint.
 The comic book eventually did confirm Andrew is gay.

 Jonathan seemed very close to Andrew, especially when they were in Mexico, where they slept in the same bed.